June 23, 2021

-Inefficiencies in processing medical forms will, at best, frustrate patients, while really hurting your bottom line.
+Inefficiencies in processing medical forms will, at best, frustrate patients while really hurting your bottom line.
 A healthy dose of AutoML might be just what the doctor ordered.
 In this article, we discuss how to use Impira to automate the processing of your medical forms, which can be implemented in less than five minutes.

 Factors to consider with an AI/ML-assisted medical form processing solution include:

 You’re in the business of keeping your patients healthy, but inefficiencies in processing medical records can affect both the care you can provide and your profitability.
 Impira offers you flexibility in how you ingest your files, direct access to train the AutoML extraction models, real-time application of updated models across all of your documents, and several ways to extract your data to incorporate into your medical form processing workflow.
-The result of incorporating Impira into your medical record processing workflow will allow you to process more forms in less time, eliminating redundant data entry to free your staff up to better care for your patients.
+The result of incorporating Impira into your medical record processing workflow will allow you to process more forms in less time, eliminating manual data entry to free your staff up to better care for your patients.

-Follow the steps below to walk through Impira’s HIPAA-compliant software-as-a-service (SaaS) technology.
+Follow the steps below to walk through Impira’s HIPAA-compliant software-as-a-service (SaaS) technology: